Josh Huston: College career

-After graduating in 2000, he signed to play for Ohio State.
-He was redshirted in 2000, and lost the kicking job to Mike Nugent in 2001.
+After graduating in 2000, he signed to play at Ohio State University.
+He was redshirted in 2000 and lost the kicking job to Mike Nugent in 2001.
 In 2002, he was injured again, prompting him to petition the NCAA for a medical redshirt, giving him a sixth year of eligibility.
 This petition was eventually granted, and after being a backup to Nugent in 2003 and 2004, he took over the starting duty for the Buckeyes in 2005.
 During that season, he established himself as one of the nation's top kickers, hitting 22 of 28 field goals and 44 of 45 extra points to score 110 points for the Buckeyes.

 During a September 10, 2005, game against the 2005 Texas Longhorns football team, Huston made five field goals and attempted a sixth.
-Huston's field goals equalled an Ohio State school and stadium record.
+Huston's field goals equaled an Ohio State school and stadium record.
 He now shares the school record with Mike Nugent (at North Carolina State, September 19, 2004) and Bob Atha (vs. Indiana, 24 October 1981 in Ohio Stadium).

 Professional career

 Chicago Bears

-Huston entered the 2006 NFL Draft, but was not selected.
+Huston entered the 2006 NFL draft, but was not selected.
 He signed on April 30 with the Chicago Bears.
 He was released by Chicago on August 24, 2006.